naushniki/qamail/readme.md

 To Do List
 ------------

+* Make the installation process simplier
 * Asynchronous notifications about new messages
 * Message forwarding / replying
 * Properly display multipart e-mails.
+* Use proper HTTP return codes for error handling in API

 Installation
 ------------